 Building owners can save more than 50% on a one-for-one basis, and up to 80% with the use of controls.

-This effort is a collaboration between the Building Owners and Managers Association International (BOMA), Illuminating Engineering Society of North America (IES), the International Facility Management Association (IFMA), U.S. General Services Administration (GSA), and the U.S. Department of Energy.
+This effort is a collaboration between the DesignLights Consortium® (DLC), Illuminating Engineering Society (IES), the International Facility Management Association (IFMA), interNational Association of Lighting Management Companies (NALMCO), the Lighting Controls Association (LCA), U.S. General Services Administration (GSA), and the U.S. Department of Energy.
 Organizations that do not directly own or manage facilities, but support energy efficiency in buildings through the adoption of high efficiency lighting products and strategies are eligible to join as supporting partners.
 Supporting partners, including utilities, manufacturers, energy efficiency organizations, lighting designers, and ESCOs are listed on the Supporters page of this website.
 Supporters are encouraged to share information about the ILC with their customers.
 In addition to being listed on the ILC website, supporting partners may be recognized for their involvement with participating sites that receive ILC recognition.
 The U.S. Department of Energy provides technical support to the campaign and its participants.